janawold1/PhD_thesis/README.md

 ## Chapter 4: Structural Variant Discovery in kākāpō125+ Data set
 Reads were aligned to the kākāpō reference genome (VGP) using bwa.
 The W sex chromosome (present in females) was removed prior to alignments of males as the W is highly repetitive, and may contain regions that would result in misalignment of reads.

-## Chapter 5: Towards a pangenome for enhanced SV discovery and genotyping in kākāpō
+## Chapter 5: Towards a kākāpō pangenome for enhanced SV discovery and genotyping
 Brief summary of pangenome chapter